TomonoriHoshi/jpinfect/README.md

 jpinfect_url_confirmed(year = 2021, type = "place")
 ```

+### Downloading Raw Data

 The raw data can be downloaded using `jpinfect_get_confirmed` for confirmed case reports and `jpinfect_get_bullet` for provisional case reports, respectively.
 Confirmed weekly case data is organised into a single Microsoft Excel file for each year, while provisional data is provided as separate CSV files for each week.
+Since this function connect to the governmnet website, it may take some time to download the data.
+To avoid excessive burden on the server, please kindly avoid downloading the files frequently.
+The downloaded files are saved under the *raw_data* folder or the specified directory.

 ``` r
 # Download data for 2020 and 2021